TimPavel/react/README.md

-# react
+# React
-for react lessons
+for React lessons